ferdenzel008/Pipetrends/docs/readme.md

-# Youtube Trends and Google Trends Extraction Using Python (Data Pipeline Project)
+# Pipetrends

-An automated daily extraction of most popular Youtube video and Google trends using Python.
+An automated tool for daily extraction of most popular Youtube video and Google trends using Python.

 ## Documentation